SriLankan Airlines: Livery

 The initial livery consisted of red stripes on a white fuselage.
-The tail was solid red and sported the corporate logo, a stylized vimana locally known as "Dandu Monara" (Flying Peacock Aircraft) of King Ravana of ancient "Lanka", Ravana. as per the famous "Ramayana" mythology.
-The five 'tail feathers' represent the "Five Precepts" (Pancha Seela) of Buddhism and the three 'crown feathers' represent the "Triple Gem" (Buddha, Dhamma, Sangha) of Buddhism.
-Red colour reflects the predominant colour in the Sri Lankan national flag which represent the majority race in the country, Sinhalese.
-This meaningful logo was designed by Mr Shantha Saparamadu, formerly of Ceylinco advertising.
+The tail was solid red and sported the corporate logo, a stylised vimana locally known as "Dandu Monara" (Flying Peacock Aircraft) of King Ravana of ancient "Lanka", Ravana, as per the famous "Ramayana" mythology.
+The five "tail feathers" represent the "Five Precepts" (Pancasila) of Buddhism and the three "crown feathers" represent the "Triple Gem" (Buddha, Dhamma, Sangha) of Buddhism.
+Red reflects the predominant colour in the Sri Lankan national flag, which represents the majority race in the country, the Sinhalese.
 This was the sole livery of the airline for nearly two decades, from January 1979 to October 1998.

-After Air Lanka began a decade-long partnership with Emirates, the name was changed to Sri Lankan Airlines; the livery was changed into a much simpler one, with an all-white fuselage, covered by blue 'Sri Lankan' titles, and the tail adorned with the new corporate logo.
+After Air Lanka began a decade-long partnership with Emirates, the name was changed to SriLankan Airlines; the livery was changed into a much simpler one, with an all-white fuselage, covered by blue 'SriLankan' titles, and the tail adorned with the new corporate logo.

-In May 2014, an Airbus A330 & an Airbus A320 in special oneworld livery was delivered to commemorate the airline's establishment as a oneworld member.
+In May 2014, an Airbus A330 and an Airbus A320 in special oneworld livery was delivered to commemorate the airline's establishment as a oneworld member.
 Newly delivered aircraft are adorned with a redesigned livery accompanying a blue underbelly slogan promoting Sri Lanka as a tourist destination.

 Subsidiaries

-SriLankan Catering is a wholly-owned subsidiary of SriLankan Airlines, providing flight catering services to all airlines serving the Bandaranaike International Airport.
+SriLankan Catering is a wholly owned subsidiary of SriLankan Airlines, providing flight catering services to all airlines serving the Bandaranaike International Airport.

-Its other businesses include provision of aircraft maintenance and overhaul services, ground handling services, packaged holiday products, aviation training as well as IT services.
+Its other businesses include provision of aircraft maintenance and overhaul services, ground handling services, packaged holiday products, aviation training and IT services.

 Destinations

-SriLankan currently operates an online network of 117 destinations and codeshares with other airlines to provide services to a total of 42 cities in 20 countries.
-Its interline partnerships and membership in Oneworld alliance allows it to offer passengers connectivity to over 1,000 cities in 160 countries.
+As of March 2025, SriLankan Airlines flies to 37 destinations and 21 countries.
+Including codeshares with other airlines, it provides services to a total of 114 destinations in 62 countries.
+Its interline partnerships and membership in Oneworld alliance allow it to offer passengers connectivity to over 1,000 cities in 160 countries.

-SriLankan is currently the largest foreign airline operating service to India, in terms of destinations, serving 14 cities.
-It is also the largest foreign airline in the Maldives, serving 2 cities.
+SriLankan currently operates to 14 destinations in India, more than any other foreign airline.
+It is also the largest foreign airline in the Maldives, serving two cities.

 Alliance

-On 11 June 2012, SriLankan Airlines was announced as oneworld's latest member-elect, on the sidelines of the IATA World Air Transport Summit in Beijing.
-Cathay Pacific served Sri Lankan Airlines as its sponsor through its alliance implementation program.
-Its membership implementation took approximately 18 months.
-SriLankan Airlines joined the airline alliance on 1 May 2014 as the first carrier from the Indian Sub-continent.
+On 11 June 2012, SriLankan Airlines was announced as Oneworld's latest member-elect, on the sidelines of the IATA World Air Transport Summit in Beijing.
+Cathay Pacific served as SriLankan Airlines' sponsor through its alliance implementation program.
+Membership implementation lasted approximately 18 months.
+SriLankan Airlines joined the airline alliance on 1 May 2014 as the first carrier from the Indian subcontinent.